 “loaner.”
 Everyone should have a uniquely identifiable bag, with contact info

-inside, preferably not all black to avoid confusion.
+outside and inside, preferably unique color bags to avoid confusion.

 separate luggage bag with après ski clothing and personal items, just as

 you would any trip.
 Your ski stuff is all in the boot bag, except for what you

 wear on the road trip or plane ride.
 For the kids, placing individual outfits in

 zip lock bags keeps them organized.
 If you do not have a washer/dryer at your

 destination, these bags are handy for dirty clothing to avoid

 “cross-contamination.”
 Most ski resorts and condo complexes have pools and hot

 tubs, so be sure to pack a swimsuit.
 See our